TREEcg/specification/README.md

 For how to use or describe a `hydra:Collection`, we refer to the Hydra specification: https://www.hydra-cg.com/spec/latest/core/#x5-1-collections

-The object of the `hydra:view` deviates from the Hydra specification.
+The object of the `hydra:view` deviates from the Hydra specification on collections.
 It is not a `hydra:PartialCollectionView`, but a `tree:Node`.

 Multiple views may be provided, and a Tree client must traverse all objects of hydra:view linked to this particular collection.
 Every entity linked from hydra:view must be an entry point to retrieve all members of the collection.